 Kelsie Forbush, Ph.D.

-I earned my Ph.D. in Clinical Psychology (with a minor emphasis in Personality and Individual Differences) in 2011 from the University of Iowa.
-I completed an APA-accredited internship at Western Psychiatric Institute and Clinic.
+Dr. Forbush earned her Ph.D. in Clinical Psychology (with a minor emphasis in Personality and Individual Differences) in 2011 from the University of Iowa.
+She completed an APA-accredited internship at Western Psychiatric Institute and Clinic.

-I joined the faculty at the University of Kansas in 2014, after three years as an Assistant Professor at Purdue University.
-My research program is designed to clarify the reasons for diagnostic co-morbidity among eating, mood, and anxiety disorders, and to explicate the internal structure of eating pathology through scale development and assessment.
+She joined the faculty at the University of Kansas in 2014, after three years as an Assistant Professor at Purdue University.
+Her research program is designed to clarify the reasons for diagnostic co-morbidity among eating, mood, and anxiety disorders, and to explicate the internal structure of eating pathology through scale development and assessment.

 - Eating and Weight Disorders

 She is active in several international and national service organizations that focus on eating disorders and clinical psychology.
 She is currently the Co-Chair of the Academy for Eating Disorder's Diagnosis and Assessment Special Interest Group (SIG).
 She is also an Early Career Reviewer for the National Institute of Health, and a Program Reviewer for the Academy of Psychological Clinical Science.

 Wildes, J. E., Forbush, K. T., Hagan, K. E., Marcus, M. D., Attia, E., Gianini, L. M., Roberto, C. A., & Wu, W. (in press).
 Characterizing severe and enduring anorexia nervosa: An empirical approach.
 International Journal of Eating Disorders.